— We take our content seriously. This article was written by a real person at BREL.

-Multiple offers (aka bidding wars) are a regular occurrence in a hot market like Toronto.
+Multiple offers (aka bidding wars) are a regular occurrence in a hot real estate market.
 If you’re a REALTOR trying to navigate a bidding war, this blog is for you.
 It’s the bidding war how-to for REALTORS; a review of the rules and expectations from the Real Estate Council of Ontario (RECO); and best practices and etiquette suggestions gleaned from our experience participating in and hosting hundreds of bidding wars over the years.

 Warning: this is a long read!
 But if it helps even one agent get more money for their Seller or avoid a RECO complaint, or helps make the bidding process smoother for all involved, then it’ll be well worth your time.

 - The basic rules of bidding wars

 - Offer presentation